Charles201428/mt-hw3/README.md

 There are two python programs here (-h for usage):

-- `decode` translates input sentences from French to English.
+- `decode` translates input sentences from French to English based on BEAM search.
+- `decode-ext` implements greedy search.
 - `grade` computes the model score of a translated sentence.

 These commands work in a pipeline.
 For example: